chbrown/fsm/README.md

       }
     }).listen(8282, '127.0.0.1');

 Start it up with `node server.js`, and then go to `localhost:8282/` in your browser.
+Then refresh.
+And then refresh like 14 more times to see how it deals with the end-game.